Wimbledon Windmill: History

-During World War II, the mill was camouflaged with a drab green scheme to reduce its visibility and one of its sails was removed, as it was in close proximity to army camps set up on the Common.
+During World War II, the mill was camouflaged with a drab green scheme to reduce its visibility and one of its sails was removed, as it was near army camps set up on the Common.
 The mill was repainted after the war ended, but the sails were stopped in 1946 due to excessive wear in the gearing.
 In 1952, the mill was inspected and a list of repairs drawn up.
 After a public appeal in 1954 to raise funds, the mill was restored and the sails turned again on 25 May 1957.
 The mill was restored again in 1975 and turned into a museum.
 In 1999 a grant from the Heritage Lottery Fund enabled the patent sails to be restored to working order.
 The museum, initially only on one floor but extended to two in 1999, depicts the story of windmills from their early origins up to the present day, using models, examples of machinery and tools of the trade.
 A room from one of the smaller apartments is preserved to illustrate how the building was used as accommodation.
 It is no longer a working mill, but a finely detailed model shows the machinery as it was in its working days.

 On 2 August 2015, a sail fell from the mill, damaging the base below.
 The collapse of the sail was caused by long-term water ingress.
 The sails were restored in 2016.